byronxu99/AutoDJ/README.md

 ## Example
 ![Screenshot](https://i.imgur.com/l6s0cXE.png)

 A transition from the song on the right (160bpm, Bb Major) to the song on the left (90bpm, D minor).
 Every two beats on the right is matched to one on the left, and the exit cue on the right is aligned with the entrance cue on the left.
-As the cues are approached, the tempo changes smoothly while the beats are synchronized.
+As the cues are approached, the tempo increases smoothly to the tempo of the new song, while the beats remain synchronized.
 The screenshot shows this change in progress.
 At the same time, the EQ knobs are adjusted, fading out the bass of the old song and fading in that of the new song.

 ## Usage Info
 Mixxx allows arbitrary Javascript code to be loaded for the purpose of interfacing between MIDI controllers and internal variables.
 This script is executed by Mixxx through being binded to a "fake" MIDI controller.
 (Alternatively, a real MIDI keyboard can also be used, skipping the first step below.
 This will require attaching the device to your computer whenever you wish to use this script.)